Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets have a 5-5 record against the spread while finishing 7-3 overall in their last 10 contests.
+- The Nuggets have gone 7-3 over their last 10 games, with a 5-5 record against the spread in that span.

-- In their past 10 games, the Nuggets have gone over the total six times.
+- In their past 10 games, the Nuggets have hit the over six times.

-- Against the spread, Denver has performed better when playing at home, covering 25 times in 41 home games, and 20 times in 41 road games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.